Arnklit/ShellFurGodot/README.md

 Current Limitations
 -------------------
-- No wind or other physics currently.
+- No wind.
+Currently working on implementing a 3D perlin noise for vertex displacement.
 - No LOD system currently.
+I will add the option to have the number of layers decrease at a given distance and have the fur fade away beyond that.
 - While the fur can be styled with blendshapes, it does not currently inheirit the blendshapes from the mesh, so it is not possible to deform the base mesh with blendshapes and have the fur follow the shape.
-- The normals are not corrected along the fur strands, so low roughness settings will not look correct.
+It should be possible to have this fixed, but I haven't looked into it yet.
+- Since the fur is made up of shells that are paralel to the surface, the fur can look pretty bad when seen from the side.
+This is somewhat mitigated by using the blendshape styling but could be further improved by adding in generated fur fins around the contour of the mesh.
+- No options for texture tiling on color texture and height texture.
+These will be added soon so its easier to use the tool for stuff like grass.